sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/upload.rst

    Check the columns that should be considered as required fields.

-   **Note:** Do not select the **CLEAR VALUE WHEN HIDDEN** checkbox as only the default values are needed when the component is chosen to be hidden.
+   **Note:** Do not check the CLEAR VALUE WHEN HIDDEN box.
+Default values are sufficient when the component is hidden.

    .. figure:: ../../../_assets/web-app/stage-upload/select-box-component.png
       :alt: web-app